-Identify the immediate needs of the victim population(s) being served.

-- Work with LE and law enforcement victim advocates (LEVAs) to determine needs identified during the immediate aftermath of the MVI and investigation. - Schedule victim meetings and briefings with prosecutors and LE to review expectations.
+- Identify the immediate needs of the victim population(s) being served. - Work with LE and law enforcement victim advocates (LEVAs) to determine needs identified during the immediate aftermath of the MVI and - Schedule victim meetings and briefings with prosecutors and LE to review expectations.
 Initial meetings with victims should occur as soon as prosecutorial charges are filed and trial preparations begin.
 Meetings should be scheduled throughout the trial preparation period, with more frequent meetings occurring when a trial date is set, to assess and hopefully address all identified needs. - Implement a process by which victims, witnesses and family members may provide input regarding their needs for services during the pre-trial and trial stages.
 This may be initiated through individual meetings or briefings.
 For example:

-- During the trial of the bombing of the federal Murrah Building in Denver, CO, a meeting/debriefing was held each day after court. - During the trial of the Mother Emanuel AME Church massacre (U.S. v.
-Roof) Through coordination initiated by the lead VSP.
-The prosecution team utilized an auditorium to gather family members and their support persons for a discussion at the beginning of trial preparations to introduce management; an overview of the proceedings; the schedule for the next day; and any other prosecution, investigative, and victim services teams.
+- During the trial of the bombing of the federal Murrah Building in Denver, CO, a meeting/ debriefing was held each day after court. - During the trial of the Mother Emanuel AME Church massacre (U.S. v.
+Roof) - Through coordination initiated by the lead VSP, the prosecution team utilized an auditorium to gather family members and their support persons for a discussion at the beginning of trial preparations to introduce management; an overview of the proceedings; the schedule for the next day; and any other prosecution, investigative, and victim services teams.
 Much time was also devoted to hearing concerns and answering questions from the attendees.
-Subsequent pre-trial briefings were held at the Mother Emanuel Church and the courthouse. - Consider creating and conducting a confidential questionnaire for victims to complete to identify their needs, evaluate services being delivered and any concerns they may have.
+Subsequent pre-trial briefings were held at the Mother Emanuel Church and the courthouse. - A confidential questionnaire can be created and conducted for victims to complete to identify their needs and concerns, and evaluate services being delivered.
 See Appendix D, "Court-related Victim/Survivor Questionnaire."